EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    :align: center
    :name: docu_selectors

-   Activated selector types to manually marks areas in traces
+   Activated selector types to manually mark areas in traces

 When clicking with the mouse on the trace first, the mouse turns into an active cursor for a general selection of time windows, in which the FRET states and kinetics will be evaluated (:numref:`docu_selectors`; right), e.g., by HMM later on.
 Once the general selector is active, detection channel-specific selection is accessible by pressing the key 1, 2, or 3 on the keyboard, depending on how many detection channels are available.
 By pressing the same key again, the cursor will turn into a general selector again.
 Clicking into the **Traces** sub-GUI aside the trajectory will deactivate the selector tool.